gorda/istio.io/content/en/docs/examples/virtual-machines/multi-network/index.md

     Do not create a `Gateway` configuration for port 15443.
     {{< /warning >}}

-## Send requests from VM to Kubernetes services
+## Send requests from VM to Kubernetes services{#send-requests-from-VM-to-Kubernetes-services}

 After setup, the machine can access services running in the Kubernetes cluster.